-- 3. This methodology is applicable to electrification of a community achieved through the installation of renewable electricity generation systems2 (e.g. solar photovoltaic systems) that displace fossil fuel use, such as in fuel-based lighting systems, stand-alone power generators, and fossil fuel based mini-grids.
-The two categories of applicable project activities are: - Implementation of individual, renewable energy systems such as roof top solar photovoltaic systems; - (b) Installation or extension of an isolated mini-grid which distributes electricity generated only from renewable energy systems.
+- 3. This methodology is applicable to electrification of a community achieved through the installation of renewable electricity generation systems that displace fossil fuel use, such as in fuel-based lighting systems, stand-alone power generators, and fossil fuel based mini-grids.
+The two categories of applicable project activities are: - (a) Implementation of individual, renewable energy systems such as roof top solar photovoltaic systems; - (b) Installation or extension of an isolated mini-grid which distributes electricity generated only from renewable energy systems. - 4.
+This methodology is applicable to: - (a) New construction of (Greenfield) individual, renewable energy system projects or mini-grid activities; and/or - (b) Rehabilitation (or refurbishment) of individual, renewable energy systems if it can be demonstrated that the baseline system(s) are not part of another CDM activity and are non-operational and require a substantial investment1 for them to be rehabilitated to or above the original electricity generation capacity.
+Options for demonstrating compliance with this condition include providing documentation that: